 - With a brush and a little water, mark an ‘X’ on the top of each ball and place 2 strips (again forming an ‘X’) on top of that mark so that they stick to the dough.
 Repeat the process with the rest of the dough balls and strips.

 - Cover with a towel and let rise for another hour in a warm place or until doubled in size.

-- Fifteen minutes before the resting time is over, preheat the oven to 180°C.
+- Fifteen minutes before the resting time is over, preheat the oven to 170°C.

-- Bake for 20-30 minutes or until the bread looks slightly golden brown.
+- Bake for 23 minutes or until the bread looks slightly golden brown.
+Turn the oven off and let the bread rest inside for 8-10 more minutes.
 Remove from the oven.